How To Set Up a POS System

 Many POS systems also have time-tracking features or scheduling add-ons, so you can use your system to track work hours for payroll.
 Some systems can also generate payroll reports and include tools for employees to clock in and clock out.

-6. Train Staff on How To Use a POS System
+6. Train Staff on How to Use a POS System

 The final step in setting up a POS system is training your employees.
 Your business tools are only effective if your people are using them correctly, so it’s important to maximize your investment with proper training.